Frequently Asked Questions

 Do housing companies or the government fund you?

 No!
-We are, to our knowledge, the only MHPI resident advocacy group that exists in the United States that is completely unaffiliated and not funded by any MHPI project, MHPI partner or government entity.
+We are completely unaffiliated with, and not funded by, any MHPI project, MHPI partner or government entity.
 Additionally, we do not have any contractual obligations with these entities.
 We are a grassroots, stand-alone organization, that serves at the pleasure, and in the sole interests, of military families only.

 Do you support certain political figures?